 Serotonin is the powerful chemical in our bodies responsible for maintaining mood balance, social behavior, libido, memory, and digestive health.
 More importantly, though, serotonin acts as the natural appetite suppressant in our bodies, making us feel satisfied even when our stomachs are not full.

-When fighting a food intolerance—which occurs when our bodies cannot properly digest and convert the foods we eat into the necessary nutrients that fuel our systems—serotonin production (95% of which originates from the cells in our intestines) decreases dramatically, leading us to intense carb and sugar cravings.
+When fighting a food intolerance, serotonin production (95% of which originates from the cells in our intestines) can decrease dramatically, leading us to intense carb and sugar cravings.

-This process sends our bodies into a vicious cycle of mood swings, depression, and unwanted cravings, ultimately leading to weight gain—all stemming from the body’s fight against food intolerance.
+This process can send the body into a vicious cycle of mood swings, depression, and unwanted cravings, ultimately leading to weight gain—all stemming from the fight against food intolerance.

 All that’s left to do after you get your results is to eliminate the foods you’re intolerant to.
 That’s it.
 No follow ups.
 No exercise regiments.
 Zero hassles.